Trail summary

 - The reserve features numerous unmarked tracks and fire trails providing access to Transcend power lines and other services within the area.

-- Walkers should exercise caution to avoid getting lost, particularly as the reserve connects to Wellington Park, characterized by vast stretches of native bushland that can be isolated and subject to extreme weather conditions.
+- Walkers should exercise caution to avoid getting lost, particularly as the reserve connects to Wellington Park, characterised by vast stretches of native bushland that can be isolated and subject to extreme weather conditions.

 - Access to the Telecom Towers and any facilities at the summit is prohibited, with the area under CCTV surveillance by TasNetworks.